 Any ESPCN clinic that has a panel, and an EMR that can generate reports, is eligible to receive PCCA support.
 The lesser of the clinic's panel EMR and Alberta Health panel size will determine the maximum amount of time that the PCCA is able to support.
-The IF, in discussions with the clinic, will determine if a clinic requires the maximum number of rotations for which they are eligible.
+The IF, in discussions with the clinic, will determine the actual number of rotations a clinic will receive.